-MOVED, that the Glastonbury Town Plan and Zoning Commission approves the following project pursuant to Section 8-24 of the Connecticut General Statutes: approximately 606 linear feet along the east side of House Street, starting at the southwest corner of the property at 50-52 House Street north to the northwest corner of the property at 88 House Street across from Salmon Brook Drive.
+RESOLVED, that the Plan and Zoning Commission of the Town of Glastonbury forwards a favorable recommendation, pursuant to Section 8-24 of the General Statutes of Connecticut, regarding the installation of sidewalks, approximately 606 linear feet along the east side of House Street, starting at the southwest corner of the property at 50-52 House Street north to the northwest corner of the property at 88 House Street across from Salmon Brook Drive.
+This sidewalk construction project is in keeping with the Plan of Conservation and Development's Town-wide Transportation Goals #6, which calls for the implementation of a comprehensive sidewalk construction program to eliminate existing gaps in the sidewalk network.